tartley/rerun/README.txt

-Re-run command-line every time any files are updated in the current directory or its subdirectories.
+Re-run the given command every time any files under the current directory are updated.

 Usage
 =====